tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/Cocos2d SDK/快速入门_intl.md

-This document provides an overview that makes it easy for Cocos2D developers to debug and integrate the APIs for Game Multimedia Engine.
+This getting started article helps Cocos2D developers debug and access APIs for Tencent Cloud's Game Multimedia Engine (GME).

 ## How to Use